How would you go looking for darkness?’

-Rogue Objects is an intimate, large-scale audio augmented reality (AR) experience created by Janani Balasubramanian in association with the Hayden Planetarium/American Museum of Natural History and the Public Theater.
-Its narrator is a brown dwarf--a lonely celestial object, neither planet nor star--who struggles with feeling conscious in an unconscious universe.
+Rogue Objects is an intimate, large-scale audio augmented reality (AR) experience developed in association with the Hayden Planetarium/American Museum of Natural History and the Public Theater.
+It features the stories of brown dwarfs—lonely celestial objects, neither planets nor stars—and how they come to be.
 Hundreds of participants are invited to assemble in large public spaces where they hear guided instruction, playful storytelling, and original music via audio AR headsets.
+The audio is spatially mapped and responsive to participant movement, gesture, and position.
 The piece is at once an experiment in the limits of empathy, a poetic engagement with astrophysics, and a game.

-Rogue Objects is informed by the work of the brown dwarf astrophysics group at the Hayden Planetarium/American Museum of Natural History, with whom I have been in residence for two years.
-Brown dwarfs themselves are liminal objects, somewhere in between stars and planets with respect to mass and brightness.
-Their formation stories frequently involve exile from stellar and planetary systems, and thus offer us a new scientific and metaphorical space in which to understand selfhood, otherness, and the universe at large.
+Brown dwarfs themselves are liminal objects; their formation stories frequently involve exile from stellar and planetary systems, and thus offer us a new scientific and metaphorical space in which to understand selfhood, otherness, and the universe at large.
 Brown dwarfs are celestial objects for the rest of us.

 We take our cues from brown dwarfs, then, in crafting the central values and goals for this project:

 We are creating novel technological tools that encourage collective storytelling.